CloudifySource/cloudify-recipes/services/mysql/README.md

 	]
 </code></pre>
 <pre><code>
-   // In this case:
+   /* In this case:
-   //    dbName is a property which is defined in mysql-service.properties.
+        a) dbName is a property which is defined in mysql-service.properties.
-   //    if actionDbName is an empty string,  then --all-databases will be used
+        b) If actionDbName is an empty string,  then --all-databases will be used.
-   //    actionArgs contain the flags that you want to use with this mysqldump command
+        c) actionArgs contain the flags that you want to use with this mysqldump command
-   //    Do NOT database flags, because they will be set according to the actionDbName.
+        d) Do NOT database flags, because they will be set according to the actionDbName.
-   //    So do NOT use the following  : --all-databases,-A,--databases
+           i.e: Do NOT use the following  : --all-databases,-A,--databases
-   //    Do NOT -u flag flags, because it will be set according to the actionUser
+        e) Do NOT -u flag flags, because it will be set according to the actionUser
+   */
    [
 		"actionType" : "mysqldump",
 		"actionArgs" : "--add-drop-database -c --lock-all-tables -F",